Support Services

 Curry is committed to assisting students in achieving a personally fulfilling education, one which enables them to develop existing areas of interest and skill, and to explore new areas.
 This includes the possibility of study abroad and study at other colleges, both during the academic year and the summer through short-term programs led by Curry College faculty, through exchange partnerships, or through programs offered by third party providers.
 Study abroad enhances the student’s academic preparation in specific areas, such as foreign languages, politics and history, English, and the fine and applied arts, as well as more specific interests, such as comparative education techniques, international broadcasting, international business and trade, and the international impact of environmental issues.
 It also serves to broaden the student’s general perspective on a world which is becoming increasingly interconnected.

-Students considering study abroad should consult with the institution program of interest regarding their admission requirements.
-In addition, they should have completed at least 24 credits at Curry, have a minimum grade point average of 2.50 at Curry, and be in good standing with Student Financial Services and Community Standards & Accountability.
+Students considering study abroad should contact the Director of International Student Services & Global Programming who will help the student consult with the institution or program of interest regarding their admission requirements.
+Students should have completed at least 24 credits at Curry, have a minimum grade point average of 2.50, and be in good standing with Student Financial Services and Community Standards & Accountability.

-For specific information concerning study abroad and study at other academic institutions, contact the Center for Global & Career Services at studyabroad@curry.edu.
+For specific information concerning study abroad and study at other academic institutions, contact the Office of International Student Services and Global Programming at studyabroad@curry.edu.

 Counseling Center